mozammal01/queries/readme.md

 INNER JOIN vehicles v ON b.vehicle_id = v.vehicle_id;
 ```

-**Purpose:** Retrieves complete booking information by joining all three tables.

 ---

-### 2. Find Vehicles with No Bookings
+### 2. Find all vehicles that have never been booked.

 ```sql
 SELECT * FROM vehicles v